peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

  * Infinity and not-a-number will be converted to null.

-<b>Warning:</b> In general, if this CBOR object contains integer map keys or uses other features not supported in JSON, and the application converts this CBOR object to JSON and back to CBOR, the application <i>should not</i> expect the new CBOR object to be exactly the same as the original.
+<b>Warning:</b> In general, if this CBOR object contains integer map keys or uses other features not available in JSON, and the application converts this CBOR object to JSON and back to CBOR, the application <i>should not</i> expect the new CBOR object to be exactly the same as the original.
 This is because the conversion in many cases may have to convert unsupported features in JSON to supported features which correspond to a different feature in CBOR (such as converting integer map keys, which are supported in CBOR but not JSON, to text strings, which are supported in both).

 The example code given below (originally written in C# for the.NET version) can be used to write out certain keys of a CBOR map in a given order to a JSON string.